JMcHale/JMcHale/README.md

 Currently...
 - Doing a PhD at the University of Leeds

-Looking for:
-- Work that can fit around said PhD, either on a flex basis or part-time

 Qualifications:
 - CS50 Introduction to Computer Science
 - MEng Chemical Engineering